Home | Browse Topics | Criminal & traffic law | Bullying, harassment and sexual harm | Applying for a restraining order

 • The judge may then re-examine any evidence, by asking questions or getting witnesses to clarify things they’ve said.

-• You can then call other witnesses giving evidence to support their case.
+• You can then call other witnesses giving evidence to support your case.

 • The respondent will then call their witnesses.
 You’ll get the chance to cross-examine these witnesses.